awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 For more information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.

+## Aurora Serverless and Maintenance<a name="aurora-serverless.maintenance"></a>

+Aurora Serverless performs regular maintenance so that your DB cluster has the latest features, fixes, and security updates\.
+Aurora Serverless performs maintenance in a non\-disruptive manner whenever possible\.
+If long\-running transactions are in progress, or temporary tables or table locks are in use, maintenance might cause actively used connections to drop momentarily\.

+To apply maintenance, Aurora Serverless must find a scaling point\.
+For more information about scaling points, see [Autoscaling for Aurora Serverless](#aurora-serverless.how-it-works.auto-scaling)\.

+If Aurora Serverless can't find a scaling point for maintenance after one day, Amazon RDS sends you a notification that states that Aurora Serverless must scale to apply maintenance\.
+You are notified about the amount of time you have to force the scaling of your DB cluster\.
+After you get this notification, you can control the time of the scaling, and the associated maintenance is applied at that time\.
+Otherwise, Aurora Serverless tries to apply maintenance seamlessly for seven days before dropping connections to apply it\.

+**Note**
+Maintenance windows don't apply to Aurora Serverless\.

 ## Aurora Serverless and Failover<a name="aurora-serverless.failover"></a>

  An Aurora Serverless DB cluster currently is created in a single Availability Zone \(AZ\)\.
 If that availability zone becomes unavailable, Aurora recreates the cluster in a different AZ\.